Huraqan/openspace-organizer/README.md

 A JSON config file ("config.json") can be used to load a particular room setup, the user will be prompted for confirmation.

+## Nice-to-haves
+- The possibility of adding a table has been implemented, but it is important to know there is currently no limit to the amount of tables that can be added.
+The program will prompt the user for each new table added.

 ## Enjoy an organized room
 ![Open space image](image.png)